Random Permutation Circuits Beyond Qubits are Quantum Chaotic

 Finally, we note that one could also consider an immediate generalisation of the permutation dynamics by adding two-site random phases to dynamics by multiplying $U(x,t)$ with a randomly chosen diagonal phase matrix, which amounts to changing the r.h.s.\ in Eq.~\eqref{eq:permutationproperty} as $\ket{\pi_{x,\tau}(n)}\mapsto e^{i \phi_{x,\tau}(n)} \ket{\pi_{x,\tau}(n)}$.
 As we show in Fig.~\ref{fig:slope} (see also SM~\cite{Note20}), as long as $q>2$ the behaviour of the averaged purity is similar, and it takes exactly the same form for diagonal observables.
 The only qualitative difference occurs at $q=2$, where the two-site permutations with added phases no longer have Clifford property, and therefore can support linear growth of LOE.

-\prlsection{Discussion}In this Letter, we characterised quantum chaos in random permutation circuits with nearest-neighbour interactions by means of local operator entanglement~\cite{prosen2007operator, prosen2007is}, showing that it exhibits a non-trivial dependence on local Hilbert space dimension.
-We also argued that local operator entanglement is a better diagnostic of classical chaos than damage spreading---the latter only measures sensitivity to initial conditions---and we proposed it as a unified tool for the detection of chaos in both the quantum and classical realm.
+\prlsection{Discussion} In this Letter, we characterised quantum chaos in random permutation circuits with nearest-neighbour interactions by means of local operator entanglement~\cite{prosen2007operator, prosen2007is}.
+We showed that while the latter is bounded for qubits, for qudits it grows linearly in the thermodynamic limit.
+This suggests that random permutations on qudits are quantum chaotic.

+We also argued that local operator entanglement is a better diagnostic of classical chaos than damage spreading --- the latter only measures sensitivity to initial conditions --- and we proposed it as a unified tool for the detection of chaos in both the quantum and classical realms.

 Our work opens many questions for future research.
 In our view, the two most pressing ones are: (i) Develop a comprehensive understanding of local operator entanglement in classical dynamical systems, determining how it is related to the standard concepts of chaos theory such as Lyapunov exponents and Kolmogorov-Sinai entropy~\cite{arnold1989ergodic, arnold2012geometrical, ott2002chaos, cornfeld2012ergodic}; (ii) explore the implications that the quantum chaotic nature of random permutation has on their quantum computational properties.
-For instance, one may ask what is the minimal amount of additional resources is that would yield unitary designs.

 \onecolumngrid \newcounter{equationSM} \newcounter{figureSM} \newcounter{tableSM} \stepcounter{equationSM} \makeatletter {S\,\arabic{equation}} {S\,\arabic{figure}} {S\,\arabic{table}}

 In this Supplemental Material, we report some complementary results from the main text.
 In particular \begin{itemize} \item In Sec.~\ref{sec:SuppReductionForDiag} we show how LOE R\'enyi-2 purity reduces to a $4$ replica quantity for diagonal observables. \item In Sec.~\ref{sec:SuppAverage} we provide additional details on the permutation-averaged multi-replica gates.